 - The financial statements prepared by the management present fairly the Company's state of affairs, the result of its operations, cash flows and changes in equity. - Proper books of accounts of the Company have been maintained.
 Appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgment. - International Accounting Standards and International Financial Reporting Standards, as applicable in Bangladesh, have been followed in preparation of the financial statements.
-The system of internal control is sound in design and has been effectively implemented and monitored. - There are no significant doubts upon the Company's ability to continue as a going concern there are no significant changes in the Company or its - Those is nose to a strategy and the particular of the second secon - No significant difference occurs between quarterly financial performance and annual financial statements. - The company had not enabled any of its directors to acquire benefits by means of acquisition of share or debentures of the company or anybody corporate.
+The system of internal control is sound in design and has been effectively implemented and monitored. - There are no significant doubts upon the Company's ability to continue as a going concern. - There is no extraordinary gain or loss during the year. - No significant difference occurs between quarterly financial performance and annual financial statements. - There are no significant changes in the Company or its subsidiaries' fixed assets and the market value. - The company had not enabled any of its directors to acquire benefits by means of acquisition of share or debentures of the company or anybody corporate.